xypan1232/iDeepE/README.md

 testfile is your input fasta sequences file, and the predicted outputs for all sequences will be defaulted saved in "prediction.txt".

 # Identify motifs:
-You need install TOMTOM in MEME Suite(http://meme-suite.org/doc/download.html?man_type=web) to search identifyed motifs against known motifs of RBPs.
-And also you need has positive and negative sequences when using motif flag. <br>
+You need install WebLogo (http://weblogo.berkeley.edu/) and TOMTOM in MEME Suite(http://meme-suite.org/doc/download.html?man_type=web) to search identifyed motifs against known motifs of RBPs.
+And also you need has positive and negative sequences when using motif option. <br>
 <br>
 # step 3:
 3. python ideepe.py --posi=GraphProt_CLIP_sequences/ALKBH5_Baltz2012.train.positives.fa --nega=GraphProt_CLIP_sequences/ALKBH5_Baltz2012.train.negatives.fa --model_type=CNN --model_file=model.pkl --motif=True --motif_dir=motifs